Tuition and Fees

 Two prizes are awarded annually to worthy international members of the graduating class, or to any other graduating students who have demonstrated a strong interest in, and commitment to, librarianship and information studies outside North America.
 If only one (or no) suitable candidates apply one (or no) award will be given.

 J. Clement Harrison contributed to library education in England, the United States, Wales, Canada, Jamaica, and Ghana.
-He came to SIM (then School of Library Service) in 1971, serving first as director and later as professor until his retirement in 1978.
+He came to DIS (then School of Library Service) in 1971, serving first as director and later as professor until his retirement in 1978.

 Louis Vagianos Medal